bastibe/python-soundfile/README.rst

 Block Processing
 ----------------

-Sound files can also be read in short, optionally overlapping blocks.
+Sound files can also be read in short, optionally overlapping blocks with `soundfile.blocks()`.
 For example, this calculates the signal level for each block of a long
 file: